c42f/JuliaLowering.jl/README.md

 Note this is a work in progress; many types of syntax are not yet handled.

-1. You need a 1.12-DEV build of Julia: At least 1.12.0-DEV.512.
-Commit `263928f9ad4` is currentl known to work.
+1. You need a 1.13.0-DEV build of Julia: At least 1.13.0-DEV.408.
+Commit `ff0a9313de` is currently known to work.
 Note that JuliaLowering relies on Julia internals and may be broken on the latest Julia dev version from time to time.
-(In fact it is currently broken on the latest `1.12-DEV`.)
 2. Check out the main branch of [JuliaSyntax](https://github.com/JuliaLang/JuliaSyntax.jl)
 3. Get the latest version of [JuliaSyntaxFormatter](https://github.com/c42f/JuliaSyntaxFormatter.jl)
 4. Run the demo `include("test/demo.jl")`